-The Company's financial liabilities include its revolving credit facility and term loan facility.
-The fair value of the term loan facility, which approximates book value, is estimated by discounting the future cash flows using a current market interest rate (Level 3).
+The Company's financial liabilities include its revolving credit facility and term loan facility (until August 29, 2024).
+The fair value of the term loan facility, which approximated book value, was estimated by discounting the future cash flows using a current market interest rate (Level 3).
 The estimated fair value of the revolving credit facility would approximate face value given the payment schedule and interest rate structure, which approximates current market interest rates.